ibm-cloud-docs/discovery-data/manage-collections.md

     For example, you might want to enable or disable optical character recognition (OCR), which is a feature that extracts text from images.
 For more information, see [Optical character recognition](/docs/discovery-data?topic=discovery-data-collections#ocr).

     For more information about changing data synchronization schedules, see [Crawl schedule options](/docs/discovery-data?topic=discovery-data-collections#crawlschedule).

-    [IBM Cloud]{: tag-ibm-cloud} For service instances that are managed by {{site.data.keyword.cloud_notm}}, you can enable or disable the FAQ extraction feature.
-For more information, see [FAQ extraction](/docs/discovery-data?topic=discovery-data-sources#faq-extraction).

     Other setting options differ by data source type.